Hyperthermia & Health: The Benefits of Using a Sauna

 All saunas raise your body temperature above the typical 98.6 degrees.
 This is called hyperthermia.

-Creating hyperthermia to the point of heat exhaustion or stroke can be extremely dangerous, but controlled hyperthermia, or thermotherapy, can provide you with many health benefits that may surprise you.
+Creating hyperthermia to the point of heat exhaustion or stroke can be extremely dangerous, but controlled hyperthermia, or thermotherapy, comes with many proven health benefits that may surprise you.
 Did you know that temperature plays a part in almost every interaction that occurs in your body, and that a low base body temperature often accompanies many common disease conditions?

 The opposite is also true, however.
 If your overall body temperature increases by one degree, there can be a 40% increase in immune function.
 Also, many studies have shown that controlled hyperthermia can help with some disease conditions, including cancer.